| Title: | Frequency Distribution Tables, Histograms and Polygons |

 ... |

-The simplest way to run ‘fdt’ is done by supplying only the ‘x’
+The simplest way to run ‘fdt’ is by supplying only the ‘x’

 default values (‘breaks’ and ‘right’) (“Sturges” and FALSE